mmilanovic4/minimalizr/README.md

 ![Grid system](assets/grid.png)

-This boilerplate provides basic responsive grid system similiar to the one in [Bootstrap 3](https://getbootstrap.com/).
+This framework provides basic responsive grid system similiar to the one in [Bootstrap 3](https://getbootstrap.com/).
 Default number of columns is 12, but that can be changed inside [_layout.scss](sass/_layout.scss) by editing `$columns` variable.

 Usage example: